Evagan2018/SDS-Examples/Hardware/Model1/Test/README.md

 The example has trained model for continuous motion recognition using an tutorial from the Edge Impulse (Tutorial: Continuous motion recognition).

-This example is pre-configured for STMicroelectronics [STM32H735G-DK](https://www.st.com/en/evaluation-tools/stm32h735g-dk.html) board.
+This example is pre-configured for STMicroelectronics [B-U585I-IOT02A](https://www.st.com/en/evaluation-tools/b-u585i-iot02a.html) board.

-It uses Ethernet interface for recording the data on the host machine.
+It uses USB interface for recording the data on the host machine.

 Model input data:
-- const data containing 1 window of 2 seconds worth of data (375 float numbers) stored in an `features` array in the `features.h` file
+- const data containing 1 window of 2 seconds worth of data (375 float numbers) stored in an `features` array in the features.h` file

 Model output data:
 - results of inference executed every 2 seconds, containing probabilities for 4 possible classification groups

 Examples of 20 second of recorder data are available in the `./SDS Recordings` sub-folder, containing also `.sds.yml` metadata files.

 The debug output of this example running looks like below: